ajfwebdev/vdd_ajf/README.txt

 What's different in the AJF version -

-1) There is no outer, enclosing directory, like the 'vdd' directory you get when you extract the tar.gz file downloaded from D.O.
-So before you clone this version, create a directory for it to live in, cd into that directory, then clone this repo.
+1) After cloning this repo to your machine, the outer, enclosing directory will be called 'vdd_ajf'.
+Rename that as you like.

 2) I removed the Mailcatcher application because on July 18th 2016, when I tested the D.O.
 VDD project, the chef provisioning failed because of a